ToughTechs151/robot-template/Docs/VSCode.md

   }
   ```

   By default when you tell Code Spell Check to ignore a word, it adds it to a list of words maintained in the settings.json file.
-In the robot-template we tell it to add the word to a custom dictionary in the workspace instead so the the dictionary can be updated a lot without risking changing the settings.json file in the workspace too much.
+In the Robot Template we tell it to add the word to a custom dictionary in the workspace instead so the the dictionary can be updated a lot without risking changing the settings.json file in the workspace too much.
 You don't need to do this for your User preferences.

   Complete documentation for Code Spell Check can be found at [Code Spell Check Homepage.](https://streetsidesoftware.com/vscode-spell-checker/)